jmpessoa/lazandroidmodulewizard/demos/Eclipse/AppSpinnerDemo/readme.txt

 11.Warning: After a new [Lazarus IDE]-> "run->build" do not forget to run again: "build.bat" and "install.bat" !

+12. Linux users: use "build.sh" , "install.sh" , "uninstall.sh" and "logcat.sh" [thanks to Stephano!]

 ....
 Thank you!

 ....  by jmpessoa_hotmail_com